-Remember that time you invited all of your girlfriends over to watch the collected works of Woody Allen and forgot to mention it to your partner who was looking forward to watching the game?
-Or the time you happened to exploit the fact that he used your computer and forgot to sign out of his email?
+Remember that time you invited all of your girlfriends over to binge-watch Orange is the New Black and forgot to mention it to your partner who was looking forward to watching the game?
+Or the time you happened to eat the last piece of his birthday cake?
 I’m not saying it’s always YOUR fault, but there are certain moments in a relationship when it might be helpful to apologize.
 So just how important are apologies and what’s the best way to go about making them?

 Dr. Guy Grenier, a psychologist and marital therapist, says apologies serve a lot of important purposes.
 First, they’re an indication that someone isn’t right all of the time and that they acknowledge that.
 Second, apologizing can make clear that you’re concerned about your partner’s welfare, which is a basic, but fundamental, point that needs to be made over and over in a relationship.
 Third, apologies can help to de-escalate conflict.